MycroftAI/documentation/_pages/portuguese.md

     }
 ```

-If you want to use a Portuguese Wake Word with Portuguese phonemes we need to
+If you want to use a Portuguese **Wake Word** with Portuguese phonemes we need to
 download a Portuguese dictionary and a Portuguese acoustic model, trained with
  the latest `sphinxtrain`.
 The following steps are optional, you only need
- them if you want to use portuguese phonemes
+ them if you want to use Portuguese phonemes.

 ### Download and install Portuguese acoustic model